carolinaborim/documentation/source/includes/telemetry_api/_duties.md

 [[telemetry:operation:getDuty]]
 ```

-This is the endpoint to receive a duty equivalent to the sent id.
+This endpoint returns a duty associated with the given id.

 ### HTTP Request